MyScript/MyScriptJS/resources/samples/analyzer/README.md

 __No handwriting recognition can be processed without these keys__.

-### Create your HTML5 canvas
+### Create an HTML tag for your handwriting input

-First, you need to create a canvas and add MyScriptJS script as well as its dependencies.
+First, you need to create a tag for your input and add MyScriptJS script as well as its dependencies.

 ```html
 <!DOCTYPE html>